ikonbethel/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This my Readme of tasks on Javascript warm-up
+This my Readme file of tasks on Javascript warm-up